bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * Order independence: when performing idempotent operations (like setting a global flag), deferred mutations allow you to not worry about system execution order.
 * Structural mutations: deferred mutations are able to change the structure of the world in ways that `Query` and `ResMut` cannot, such as adding components or spawning and despawning entities.

-**Bevy 0.10** adds first-class support for this pattern via the `Deferred` system parameter.
+**Bevy 0.10** adds first-class support for this pattern via the `Deferred` system parameter, which accepts a [`SystemBuffer`] trait impl.
 This lets you create systems with custom deferred mutation behavior while skipping the overhead associated with `Commands`!

 ```rust
 /// Sends events with a delay, but can run in parallel with other event writers.